Doctor of Philosophy: Admission

 In Germany, admission to a doctoral program is generally on the basis of having an advanced degree (i.e., a master's degree, diplom, magister, or staatsexamen), mostly in a related field and having above-average grades.
 A candidate must also find a tenured professor from a university to serve as the formal advisor and supervisor (Betreuer) of the dissertation throughout the doctoral program.
 This supervisor is informally referred to as Doktorvater or Doktormutter, which literally translate to "doctor's father" and "doctor's mother" respectively.
 The formal admission is the beginning of the so-called Promotionsverfahren, while the final granting of the degree is called Promotion.

 The duration of the doctorate depends on the field.
 A doctorate in medicine may take less than a full-time year to complete; those in other fields, two to six years.
-Most doctorates are awarded with specific Latin designations for the field of research (except for engineering, where the designation is German), instead of a general name for all fields (such as the Ph.D.).
+Most doctorates are awarded with specific Latin designations for the field of research (except for engineering, where the designation is German), instead of a general name for all fields (such as the PhD).
 The most important degrees are: